esmf-org/esmf/src/addon/ESMPy/doc/install.rst

 - ESMPy cannot use an ESMF installation that is built with external LAPACK support.
-- Coordinates cannot be retrieved from the elements of a :class:`~ESMF.api.mesh.Mesh`.
-This can affect the ability to set :class:`~ESMF.api.field.Field` values on a source :class:`~ESMF.api.mesh.Mesh` created from file when using conservative regridding.
+- Coordinates cannot be retrieved from the elements of a :class:`~esmpy.api.mesh.Mesh`.
+This can affect the ability to set :class:`~esmpy.api.field.Field` values on a source :class:`~esmpy.api.mesh.Mesh` created from file when using conservative regridding.
-- Multi-tile :class:`~ESMF.api.grid.Grid` support is limited to cubed-sphere grids created on 6 processors.
+- Multi-tile :class:`~esmpy.api.grid.Grid` support is limited to cubed-sphere grids created on 6 processors.
 A cubed-sphere grid can be created on any number of processors, but only when it is created on 6 processors will the coordinates be retrievable for the entire object.
-A :class:`~ESMF.api.field.Field` created from a cubed-sphere :class:`~ESMF.api.grid.Grid` cannot be written to file in parallel.
+A :class:`~esmpy.api.field.Field` created from a cubed-sphere :class:`~esmpy.api.grid.Grid` cannot be written to file in parallel.
-- There is no ``FieldBundle`` class, only single :class:`Fields <ESMF.api.field.Field>`.
+- There is no ``FieldBundle`` class, only single :class:`Fields <esmpy.api.field.Field>`.

 Testing related: